zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

     training.run()
 ```

-If you have noticed that some of the steps in this pipeline requires custom materializer to be used, so let's have a look at the custom materializer.
+You'll have probably noticed that some of the steps in this pipeline require custom materializers to be used, so let's take a closer look at those.

 ### A custom materializer to pass data between the steps